CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 # Introduction
 The PostgreSQL Table Translation Framework allows PostgreSQL users to validate and translate a source table into a new target table  using validation and translation rules.
-This framework simplify the writing of complex SQL queries attempting to achieve the same goal.
-It is very much like an in-db transform engine in a Extract, Load, Transform (ELT) process (a variant of the popular ETL process where most of the transformation is done inside the database).
-Future versions should provide logging and resuming allowing a fast create, edit, test, generate translation table creation/edition cycle.
+This framework simplifies the writing of complex SQL queries attempting to achieve the same goal.
+It serves as an in-database transform engine in an Extract, Load, Transform (ELT) process (a variant of the popular ETL process where most of the transformation is done inside the database).
+Future versions should provide logging and resuming allowing a fast workflow to create, edit, test, and generate translation tables.

 The primary components of the framework are:
 * The translation engine, implemented as a set of PL/pgSQL functions.
-* A set of validation and translation helper functions implementing the most usual validation and translation rules.
+* A set of validation and translation helper functions implementing a general set of validation and translation rules.
-* A user produced translation table defining the structure of the target table and all the validation and the translation rules.
+* A user produced translation table defining the structure of the target table and all validation and the translation rules.
 * Optionally, some user produced value lookup tables that accompany the translation table.

 # Directory structure